Stock image: Audeze | Design: HomeStudioBasics

 Wait who am I kidding no I won’t.

-The X, XC, and LCD-4 are like the same headphone as the others, only after stuffing their face with food for 2 months straight without moving.
+The X, XC, and LCD-4 are the same headphones as the others, only after stuffing their face with food for 2 months straight without moving.

 If the LCD-X were a person, it would be on that show “My 600-lb. life.”